Preparatory String Program

 - All lessons online or on ISU campus

-- Instructors consist of ISU music performance and music education majors, supervised and observed by Dr. Eleanor Christman Cox, director of the program, and Dr. Hyeri Choi, violin and viola professor.
+- Instructors consist of ISU music performance and music education majors, supervised and observed by Dr. Eleanor Christman Cox, director of the program, Dr. Hyeri Choi, violin and viola professor, and Mr. Michael Frew, instructor of guitar.

 For more information please contact: